what to pack for Tahiti

 Polynesia was designed for fun, and you should dress for it!
 My last time in Tahiti, I wore shorts or a swimsuit every day, except for when I cleared in with customs or when I joined friends for a formal dinner.
 I did sometimes cover up with a long sleeve shirt and hiking pants when the sun or bugs got particularly bad.
 Just like the ladies, don’t forget to use sunscreen every day and wear a sunhat and glasses when necessary.

-Dressing for the Seasons
+Packing for the Seasons in Tahiti

-DRY SEASON – April, May, June, July, August, September, October
+• DRY SEASON — April, May, June, July, August, September, October

 There are only two seasons in Tahiti, the dry season and the wet season.
 The dry season, which lasts between April and October, is the high season in French Polynesia, when most foreigners visit.
-This time of year temperatures are warm, with less rainfall, although it can rain any month of the year.
+This time of year, temperatures are warm, with less rainfall, although it can rain any month of the year.

 In the dry season, the sun is especially powerful, so you’ll want to keep your sunscreen, hat, glasses and umbrella nearby at all times.
-Wear clothes that will keep you cool even while staying active with temperatures in the 70’s, 80’s and above.
-In the dry season, you can expect daily highs in the low 80’s and lows in the high 60’s or low 70’s.
-Sometimes it can be cool when there’s windchill, so keep a jacket handy in case you get cold.
+Wear clothes that will keep you cool even while staying active with temperatures in the 70s, 80s, and above.
+In the dry season, you can expect daily highs in the low 80s and lows in the high 60s or low 70s.
+Sometimes it can be cool when there’s wind chill, so keep a jacket handy in case you get cold.

-WET SEASON – November, December, January, February, March
+• WET SEASON — November, December, January, February, March

 The wet season in Tahiti is for adventurous travelers.
 Even though the chance of encountering a cyclone is slim in Tahiti, the possibility of a tropical storm and the frequent downpours keep most travelers away this time of year.

 Even though it’s much wetter between November and March, it can still get quite hot, with an average high temp of 84 fahrenheit in March.
-You’ll want to wear clothes that minimize perspiration even with high humidity and heat.
-In the wet season it’s normal to get rained on every day, so you’ll want to be prepared with a raincoat or poncho even on short excursions.
-Daily highs in the wet season average in the high 80’s, with lows in the low 70’s.
+You’ll want to wear clothes that minimize perspiration, even with high humidity and heat.
+In the wet season, it’s normal to get rained on every day, so you’ll want to be prepared with a raincoat or poncho, even on short excursions.
+Daily highs in the wet season average in the high 80s, with lows in the low 70s.

 Dressing Appropriately for the Activity – (Click to expand)

 Day at the Beach: If you are like most visitors to Tahiti, you’ll want to hit the beach at least once every day.
-You’ll want to wear a swimming suit, with an activewear shirt that you can take off before getting in the water.
+You’ll want to wear a swimsuit, with an activewear shirt that you can take off before getting in the water.
 Wear all of your sun protection, and use flip flops or sandals for footwear unless you prefer to go barefoot.

 Sailing: Tahiti is probably the best tropical destination in the world for sailing, and it would be a shame to visit without getting out on the water at least once.
-Wear your lifejacket at all times while underway, and if you sail far offshore, make sure to use a safety harness.
+Wear your life jacket at all times while underway, and if you sail far offshore, make sure to use a safety harness.
 Shorts and a t-shirt usually work fine for clothing, but as always, keep protected from the sun reflecting off the water.

 What NOT to Bring to Tahiti

-• 1.DON’T Bring Live Animals or Plants
+• 1.
+DON’T Bring Live Animals or Plants

 Like many countries that consist of isolated islands, French Polynesia has suffered greatly from the introduction of non-native plants and animals, which have caused many indigenous species to go extinct.
 That’s why it’s extremely difficult to obtain permission to bring your pets with you to Tahiti.

-• 2.DON’T Bring Non-French Pearls
+• 2.
+DON’T Bring Non-French Pearls

 Tahiti and some of the nearby islands get a significant percentage of their income from farming black Tahitian pearls.
 To prevent competition with cheaper imported pearls, the government banned importing non-French Pearls.
 Better to buy a new pearl here than to try bringing one from home.

-• 3.DON’T Bring Fanny Packs and Hawaiian Shirts
+• 3.
+DON’T Bring Fanny Packs and Hawaiian Shirts

-Don’t arrive in Tahiti like you just stepped off the “Carnival Dream” or the locals will see you as a walking talking ATM machine.
+Don’t arrive in Tahiti like you just stepped off the “Carnival Dream” or the locals will see you as a walking, talking ATM machine.
 Instead, wear surf shorts and sunglasses, and greet locals with “la Orana” (hello in Tahitian).
 You’ll make instant friends.

-• 4.DON’T Bring Excessive Makeup
+• 4.
+DON’T Bring Excessive Makeup

 In Tahiti, any fancy makeup or styling products you wear is likely to get washed away, either by an ocean wave or the next rain squall.
 Instead of dolling up too much, embrace your natural beauty like the Tahitians: let the salt and sun bleach your hair, get a tan and put a hibiscus flower in your hair.

-• 5.DON’T Bring Expensive Watches
+• 5.
+DON’T Bring Expensive Watches

 In Tahiti, wealth has always been measured by how much you can give away, not how much you have.
 That’s why locals frown on “high status” symbols like expensive watches or designer clothes and bags.

-• 6.DON’T Come by Cruise Ship
+• 6.
+DON’T Come by Cruise Ship

 Some people may be tempted to visit Tahiti via cruise ship, but it’s much better to come via jet or private vessel.
 Every time a cruise ship docks in Papeete, prices go up between 100-400% on souvenirs and the island becomes Disneyland for half a day.
 Besides, cruise ships only stop for a few hours, which isn’t nearly enough time to properly experience Tahiti.